Recognizing and Addressing Burnout

 The last few years have been rough for many students (and adults!).

 Teenagers and young adults have always navigated a complex set of expectations and responsibilities.
 And now, many are experiencing heavy exhaustion caused by various forms of prolonged stress.
-It can be difficult to stay motivated when various schooling changes (remote, hybrid, in-person) prevented many students from building crucial skills around self-regulation, socialization, and organization.
+It can be difficult to stay motivated when various schooling changes (remote, hybrid, in-person) prevent many students from building crucial skills around self-regulation, socialization, and organization.

 It’s understandable for students to feel overwhelmed and exhausted by the changes of the past few years.
 At the same time, students could also be experiencing something else: burnout.